rblotsky/CommandLineMenuSystem/README.md

-# CommandLineMenuSystem
+## CommandLineMenuSystem
 A very simple but flexible command-line menu system

-How To Use
+# How To Use
--
 1. Copy the files `MenuGenerator.cs`, `MenuOptionBase.cs`, `QuitParameter.cs` into your project.
-(Just copying the code works fine as well)
 2. All new menu options should inherit from MenuOptionBase.cs, and override the abstract functions to implement whatever functionality is desired.
-3. If the menu option needs to close the original menu, have it set `QuitParameter.quit` to true (using the parameter passed as an argument).
+3. If the menu option needs to close the original menu, have it set `QuitParameter.quit` to true (using the quitParameter instance passed as an argument).
 4. To run the menu:

    a.
 Make an array of menu options